 People

-Amanda De La Torre (Lab PI) is an Assistant Professor at the NAU School of Forestry.
-She obtained her PhD from the University of British Columbia (Canada), and later worked as a postdoctoral researcher at Umea University (Sweden), and the University of California-Davis.
+Amanda De La Torre is an Associate Professor at the NAU School of Forestry, an Affiliate faculty at the School of Informatics, Computing and Cyber Systems, and the Director of the Forest Genomics Lab.
+After obtaining her PhD from the University of British Columbia (Vancouver, Canada), she worked as a postdoctoral researcher at Umea University (Sweden), and later at the University of California-Davis (California, US).
 As a forest geneticist, Amanda is interested in understanding how long-generation tree species respond to biotic and abiotic stresses using tools in genomics, transcriptomics, physiology, and epigenomics.
 In her free time, she enjoys traveling, hiking, and painting.

 ResearchGate GoogleScholar